MicrosoftDocs/Viva/Viva/glint/setup/patient-safety-survey.md

 ## Submitting the Viva Glint Patient Safety Survey for Leapfrog certification

 To submit the survey to Leapfrog for certification, it must include the 16 Leapfrog approved items in ths *exact* order:
-1.Modeling
+1. Modeling
-1.Communication
+1. Communication
-1.Root Cause
+1. Root Cause
-1.Learn From Mistakes
+1. Learn From Mistakes
-1.Change Willingness
+1. Change Willingness
-1.Just Response
+1. Just Response
-1.Exchange
+1. Exchange
-1.Resources
+1. Resources
-1.Training
+1. Training
-1.Teamwork
+1. Teamwork
-1.Ownership
+1. Ownership
-1.Voice
+1. Voice
-1.Psychological Safety
+1. Psychological Safety
-1.Recognition
+1. Recognition
-1.Safety Habits
+1. Safety Habits
-1.Safety Referral
+1. Safety Referral

-There are also two optional but recommended scaled items, and two comment items which can be included:
+There are also two optional but recommended scaled items (1-2), and two comment items (3-4)which can be included:

-17. Employee Safety
+1. Employee Safety
 1. eSat
 1. Safety Start Doing
 1. Safety Stop Doing